India B vs India C Dream11 Team Prediction: Captain And Vice-Captain For Today's Deodhar Trophy Match

 Probable Playing XIs

-India B: Priyank Panchal, Ruturaj Gaikwad, Yashasvi Jaiswal, Parthiv Patel (c & wk), Baba Aparajith, Vijay Shankar, Kedar Jadhav/Nitish Rana, Krishnappa Gowtham, Shahbaz Nadeem, Roosh Kalaria, Mohammed Siraj
+India B: Priyank Panchal, Ruturaj Gaikwad, Yashasvi Jaiswal, Parthiv Patel (C & WK), Baba Aparajith, Vijay Shankar, Kedar Jadhav, Krishnappa Gowtham, Shahbaz Nadeem, Roosh Kalaria, Mohammed Siraj.

-India C: Shubman Gill (c), Mayank Agarwal, Priyam Garg, Suryakumar Yadav, Anmolpreet Singh, Dinesh Karthik (wk), Jalaj Saxena, Axar Patel, Mayank Markande, Dhawal Kulkarni, Ishan Porel
+India C: Shubman Gill (C), Mayank Agarwal, Anmolpreet Singh/Priyam Garg, Virat Singh, Dinesh Karthik (WK), Suryakumar Yadav, Axar Patel, Mayank Markande, Jalaj Saxena, Dhawal Kulkarni/Avesh Khan, Ishan Porel.

 SQUADS